google/WebFundamentals/src/content/en/fundamentals/guides/web-starter-kit/setting-up.markdown

 ---

 <p class="intro">
-  Web Starter Kit relies on NodeJS, NPM, & Sass to work, once you've got these on your machine, you'll have everything you need to start using Web Starter Kit in your projects.
+  Web Starter Kit relies on NodeJS, NPM, and Sass to work.
+Once these are installed, you'll have everything you need to start using Web Starter Kit in your projects.
 </p>

 {% include shared/toc.liquid %}